 GOBankingRates asked financial experts about the best investments they ever made and looked at other successful individuals to see what they had to say about their smartest financial decisions.

-Click through to read their responses, and learn how you can achieve financial success by following in their footsteps.
+Click through to read their responses, and learn how you can achieve financial success through investing.

 Investing in Your Children